 About the course

-This nine-month interdisciplinary master's degree equips you with the critical and research tools needed for women's studies in the humanities.
-It provides a systematic introduction to feminist theory, highlighting women's contribution to culture and history alongside critical analysis and theorisation of the meanings assigned to the category 'woman' in philosophical, literary, socio-cultural and historical thought.
+The course provides a systematic introduction to feminist theory and highlights women's contribution to culture and history alongside critical analysis and theorisation of the meanings assigned to the category 'woman' in philosophical, literary, socio-cultural and historical thought.

 You will follow an intensive core course, combining introductions to feminist theory and to methodologies/methods of research.
 You will take two options, drawn from a list of up to thirty covering a very wide range of topics which are then examined by coursework essay.
 The options allow deepening of skills acquired in a first degree or the development of new skills under specialist teaching, which can be further practised in the third assessed element of the course, a closely supervised dissertation on a subject of your choice.